 At 4,300 miles long, the Andes is the world’s longest continental mountain range.
 Running North to South, it cuts directly through the middle third of Peru, separating the county’s interior rain-forest from its coastal desert.
 The Incas thought the Andes was the perfect place to build their capital city.
-Of course, they were hopped up on coca leaves most of the time.

 Yet even if you somehow found Cusco and lay siege to the place, YOU’D probably starve long before the citizens of Cusco would.
-It has everything you could possibly want (except oxygen).
+It has everything you could want (except maybe oxygen).
 Being near the Urubamba Valley, Cusco is almost an entirely self-sufficient ecosystem, with almost limitless glacier-fresh spring water, llamas, guinea pigs, fruits and vegetables — it would be years before they needed something from the outside world.
 So the Incas no doubt thought they were safe from most any threat.
 Sadly, they were wrong.

 Rather anti-climatically, the entire Inca Warrior Nation got taken down by a Spanish force of about 400 (it took only 40 to take Cusco, itself).
-The Incas were simply not prepared for the Conquistadors’ superior warfare technology and Smallpox resistance (in all fairness, the Incas were also exhausted from a recent battle with rival tribes).
-Still, the first encounter must have been just as surprising for the Incas to face rifles, armor and horses, as for the Spanish to face spears and loincloths.
+The Incas were

 Our flight on LAN left late, but since we didn’t crash into the Andes mountains and have to resort to cannibalism, we called it a win.
-Stepping off the plane, we were immediately aware of the city’s 11,200 foot altitude.
-We’d taken altitude sickness pills, but they were no help actually coping with the oxygen-poor atmosphere.
-While we didn’t get altitude sickness, we certainly got altitude laziness.
+Stepping off the plane, we

 Following the meal, we shopped for something made from the llama-like Alpaca we’d just eaten.
 While Amy shopped for a woolen sweater, I hung out in the sunny, cool mountain air getting propositioned by young Peruvian girls offering me massages for $10 an hour.
 Unfortunately, they seemed like legitimate businesses, so I said “No” (but in Spanish).
 Back at our hotel, we literally passed out from the exertion of being upright.

 The next day, we took a tour of Cusco and saw Iglesia de la Compania de Jesus.
 Built on the indestructible foundations of an Inca palace and packed with beautiful Renaissance-style art that local artists of the day